-The Treasury function of the firm has primary responsibility for assessing, monitoring and managing our liquidity and funding strategy.
-Treasury is independent of the revenueproducing units and reports to our chief financial officer.
-Liquidity Risk Management has primary responsibility for assessing, monitoring and managing our liquidity risk through firmwide oversight and the establishment of stress testing and limits frameworks.
-Liquidity Risk Management is independent of the revenue-producing units and Treasury, and reports to our chief risk officer.
+The Treasury function of the firm, which reports to our chief financial officer, has primary responsibility for developing, managing and executing our liquidity and funding strategy.
+Liquidity Risk Management, which is independent of our revenue-producing units and Treasury, and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing our liquidity risk through firmwide oversight and the establishment of stress testing and limits frameworks.